‘Hero’ 8-Year-Old Girl Saves 2 Brothers From Fatal Baltimore Fire That Claimed 6 Siblings’ Lives

 Roman Clark, a spokesperson for the fire department, said the building had three floors.
 By the time emergency units arrived on the scene, all three floors were on fire.
 Eventually, the upper floor collapsed under its weight and firefighters were left to manage the fire from the outside of the residence.

-William Malone is the father kids’ father.
+William Malone is the kids’ father.
 People magazine said he wasn’t at home at the time of the tragedy.
 Reporters spoke to the restaurant worker by phone.
 He was clearly distraught over the loss of his children and said he has no knowledge about how the blaze began.

 “I’m still in shock, to be honest.”